-Historically, Florida has been no stranger to hazards and disaster events.
-Common hazards within the state include severe thunderstorms, wind, lightning, tornadoes, tropical storms and floods.
+Historically, Florida has been no stranger to hazards and disasters.
+Common hazards within the state include flooding, severe storms, tropical cyclones, coastal erosion and wildfires.
 In many cases, these hazards outnumber similar events across the country in frequency, magnitude and impacts.
 This section provides background into historic patterns of damage in Florida.